Accounting Schools in Minnesota

 In-State Versus Out-of-State Tuition

 Prospective students in Minnesota can save money by attending schools that allow them to pay in-state tuition.
-For example, in-state students pay nearly $13,000 in tuition and fees for one year at a public four-year school.
+For example, in-state students pay nearly $13,000 in tuition and fees for one year at a public four-year school, as of the 2022-2023 school year.
 An out-of-state student, on the other hand, pays nearly $27,000 to attend the same school.

 Minnesota has state tuition reciprocity agreements in place with North Dakota and Wisconsin.
 It also has an agreement with Manitoba in Canada and a limited agreement with Iowa Lakes Community College.
 The state participates in the Midwest Student Exchange Program, which offers reduced tuition to students attending school in Minnesota but live in some Midwest states, including Indiana, Kansas, Missouri, Nebraska, and Ohio.